|Publications Meetings The Profession Membership Programs Math Samplings Policy & Advocacy In the News About the AMS|

 Ashwin Sah, a ninth grader at Jesuit High School in Beaverton, Oregon, won $3,000 from the AMS and a TI-Nspire CX from Texas Instruments playing Who Wants to Be a Mathematician at the 2014 Oregon Invitational Math Tournament held at Oregon State University on May 17.
 Ashwin, who finished second nationally two years in a row in MathCounts, was one of eight students selected based on their scores on tests given earlier in the day.
 Ashwin's schoolmate, Andrew Bai, was the Who Wants to Be a Mathematician runner-up, winning $500 and a TI-Nspire.

-Here's Ashwin just after his victory (more videos coming soon):
+Here's Ashwin just after his victory (more videos just below):

 A slideshow of photos from the games: